plancksecurity/iOS-planckForiOS/README.md

 java -Dgreenmail.setup.test.all -Dgreenmail.users=test001:pwd@localhost,test002:pwd@localhost,test003:pwd@localhost -jar ~/Downloads/greenmail-standalone-1.5.9.jar
 ```

-The non-existing file referenced in the unit test project, ./pEpForiOSTests/TestUtil/SecretTestData.swift, must be
+The non-existing file referenced in the unit test project, pEpForiOSTests/../pEp_for_iOS_intern/SecretTestData.swift, must be
 created, with a class named SecretTestData, derived from TestDataBase.

-In `SecretTestData.swift`, you must override `populateVerifiableAccounts`, adding servers that are either registered in the LAS database or provide DNS SRV for IMAP and SMTP in order to test the "automatic account login".
+In `SecretTestData.swift`, you must at least override `populateVerifiableAccounts`, adding servers that are either registered in the LAS database or provide DNS SRV for IMAP and SMTP in order to test the "automatic account login".

 If you want to run the tests against your own servers, override `populateAccounts` accordingly.